MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-desktop-flow.md

    >You must use the same work or school account to set up the gateway, to sign into Power Automate, and to log into your Windows device.

-## Run your UI flow from an event, button, schedule, or business process flow
+## Run your desktop flow from an event, button, schedule, or business process flow

 In this example we will use an automated flow to trigger a UI flow when a new email arrives.